 In my capacity as a Sarpanch (elected head of the village), on behalf of the villagers, we express our deepest feelings of gratitude that we will never forget the obligation of the devotees of ISKCON throughout our lifetime.
 Not only did they serve prasad for the 6,000 residents of our village, but your team distributed prasad and necessities to the six or seven surrounding villages.
 We heartily offer thanks to all of the volunteers who so kindly helped us.
 Actually, we do not find appropriate words to describe and praise your selfless services.

-Over and above these words of thanks, we would like to point out that our Bhadreswar village of 6,000, is very poor.
+Over and above these words of thanks, we would like to point out that our Bhadreswar village of 6,000 is very poor.
 No one in our village is rich.
-There are no big companys established in the village.
+There are no big companies established in the village.
 Till now, the village has not received any aid from the Government, nor from any other private firm, except some cash-doll money and 5 kg of grain from the Government.
-In view of this, the future of the village people is precarious because we are staying out-side the village in a temporally built tent in the open field.
+In view of this, the future of the village people is precarious because we are staying outside the village in a temporally built tent in the open field.

 We ask you to kindly bestow your mercy and adopt our village under your shelter and management to construct our 1,000 houses.
 This is our sincere hope.
 We trusted this meets you well.

 February 15, Mumbai, India — A team of Food for Life volunteers from the ISKCON temple in Juhu have set up a base in the Rapar district of Kutch to provide sanctified hot meals to earthquake victims in Gujarat and Kutch.